agbs-uni-bremen/fsmlib-cpp/README.md

 	 For building the graphical user interface use the following commands instead:

-	    cmake -Dgui=ON <relative path from debug build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/clang_64/ -DCMAKE_BUILD_TYPE=Debug
+	    cmake -Dgui=ON <relative path from debug build directory to the src-directory> -DCMAKE_BUILD_TYPE=Debug

 	 for debug mode, respectively

-		cmake -Dgui=ON <relative path from release build directory to the src-directory> -DCMAKE_PREFIX_PATH=<absolute path to Qt>/Qt/5.7/clang_64/ -DCMAKE_BUILD_TYPE=Release
+		cmake -Dgui=ON <relative path from release build directory to the src-directory> -DCMAKE_BUILD_TYPE=Release

 	 for release mode.

  3.3 Building the library for Windows

      For Windows platforms, the debug and release versions will be built at the same time.
-Please note that you will have to add Qt's dll to your PATH in order to build the gui.

-	 Launch Cmake GUI.

 	 Specify the source code directory and the binaries directory.

-	 For building the graphical user interface the following steps are necessary:

-	 Enable the option `gui`

-	 Click Add Entry.

-	 Write this line for the Name.
-Command

-		CMAKE_PREFIX_PATH

-	 Select PATH for the Type.
-For the value, put the absolute path to.
-Command

-		Qt/5.7/msvc2015_64

 	 Click Generate and verify if cmake is using the right compiler.